Sam-Izdat/tinycio/doc/index.rst

 tinycio
 =======================================

-.. rubric:: color stuff for people who don't science too good

-A primitive, lightweight Python color library for PyTorch-involved projects.
+Primitive, lightweight Python color library for PyTorch-involved projects.
 It implements color space conversion, tone mapping, LUT usage and creation, basic color correction and color balancing, and HDR-LDR encoding/decoding.

 .. uncomment for PDF build ("only" directive is ignored):